 Law graduates wishing to seek admission as Barristers and Solicitors of the High Court of New Zealand are required to undertake a Professional Legal Studies course following completion of their LLB.
 This is administered by institutions which are independent of the universities.

-Law degrees are popular because of the wide-ranging career opportunities available to Law graduates.
-There are UC Law graduates among the judiciary and at all levels of the New Zealand legal profession, in towns and cities across New Zealand and the world.
+Law degrees are popular because of the value placed on core legal skills and the career opportunities available to graduates.
+UC Law graduates can be found among the judiciary and at all levels of the legal profession, across New Zealand and the world.

 For further career information, please go to www.canterbury.ac.nz/careers